dashcash/rialto/README.md

 2/ common use:
    - APK build
-   - metadata upload to play store
+   - metadata upload to pslay store
    - binary upload to play store